version-manager/woof/docs/plugins/tools.md

 # Plugin API

-Use the Plugin API to implement a version manager for a particular language.
-In this repository, the plugins are located in `./pkg/src/plugins`

 ## `<plugin>.table()`

 Prints a version table to standard output.
 Each line of standard output looks like the following: